What Graduates Say

+“My time at the Choir School allowed me to reimagine myself.
+It’s where I learned to sing, tie a tie and read Latin.
+There is no place like it.
 No school whose mission blends art, worship, scholarship, and service.
 No table to which, year after year, alums return to break bread with one another on Thanksgiving.”

-Certificial Financial Professional; Financial Advisor, UBS Financial Services Inc
+Certified Financial Professional; Financial Advisor, UBS Financial Services Inc

-Though it was admittedly daunting to head off to boarding school in midtown Manhattan at the age of 9, the choir school provided an experience unlike any other I could have had.
-Once worried about missing my family, I soon discovered that my 40 schoolmates were like brothers and my 10 teachers were like parents.
+"Though it was admittedly daunting to head off to boarding school in midtown Manhattan at the age of 9, the Choir School provided an experience unlike any other I could have had.
+Once worried about missing my family, I soon discovered that my 40 schoolmates were like brothers and my 10 teachers were like parents."

 "Apart from the one-of-a-kind relationships I developed, I also carry with me the discipline and independence instilled in everyday life at 202 West 58th street, both traits that served me well, first as a navy pilot and now as a Financial Advisor.
-I'm constantly reminded of how fortunate I am to have had the opportunity to attend St. Thomas and how my upbringing and character were enriched because of it.
+I'm constantly reminded of how fortunate I am to have had the opportunity to attend Saint Thomas and how my upbringing and character were enriched because of it."